Mimris/mimris/src/posts/020-eScooter.md

 ### The generated Metamodel.

+The generated Metamodel vil be used as Metamodel for the Solution model.
-The result of the Metamodel generation is shown below in the Palette types at the left.
+The Object types are shown below in the Palette types at the left.

 #### Generated objecttypes
+12
 ![alt text](/images/posts/escooter/image_020-32.png)

 #### Copied role and tasks objects

+The Rols and Tasks are copied from the Type definition model and can now be used in the solution model.

 ![alt text](/images/posts/escooter/image_020-31.png)

 #### Test of the generated Metamodel

 We can now test the generated Metamodel by creating instances of the objecttypes.

 <details><summary markdown="span">